apres/apres.github.com/doc/widgets.md

-# Widgets #
+# Apres Widgets #

-Apres widgets allow dynamic behavior to be attached to DOM elements on a page.
+Widgets allow dynamic behavior to be attached to DOM elements on a page.
 Widgets encapsulate dynamic logic and presentation in a reusable way.
 Widgets can be attached directly to an element by adding some attributes to its html
 tag: